The genocidal plan of Soviet dictator Joseph Stalin, who actually murdered more people than Adolph Hitler, was stymied on the Jewish holiday of Purim.

-During a meeting with top-level Soviet officials, there were other Soviet government members who did oppose Stalin’s plans against the Jewish people.
-Vyacheslav Molotov, who was married to a Jewish woman, staunchly objected to Stalin’s plans against the Jewish people and had the audacity to tell the dictator that such a move would be horrendous for public relations.
-Kliment Yefremovich Voroshilov, who also had a Jewish wife, actually went as far as chasing away Soviet agents from his home using a rifle in order to protect his Jewish wife.
-He then had the audacity to tell Stalin that he no longer wished to be a member of the Communist Party.
-An enraged Stalin responded that only he had the right to determine who will be in the Communist Party.
-Soon after that, on that Purim day about 60 years ago, Stalin collapsed on the floor and he would die not long after that.
+During a meeting with top-level Soviet officials, there were government members who did oppose Stalin’s plan.
+Vyacheslav Molotov, who was married to a Jewish woman, staunchly objected to Stalin’s plans and had the audacity to tell the dictator that such a move would be horrendous for public relations.
+Another official, Kliment Yefremovich Voroshilov, actually went as far as chasing away Soviet agents from his home using a rifle in order to protect his Jewish wife.
+He then told Stalin that he no longer wished to be a member of the Communist Party.
+An enraged Stalin responded that only he had the right to determine who was a member of the Communist Party.
+Soon after that, on Purim day, Stalin collapsed on the floor and died not long after.

-Interestingly, on the same day that Joseph Stalin collapsed, the Lubavich Rebbe was leading a Purim gathering.
-Members of the Jewish community had asked for him to pray for the Soviet Jewish community.
-However, instead of doing this, the Lubavich Rebbe told a story.
+Interestingly, on the same day that Stalin collapsed, the leader of the Chabad movement, the Lubavitch Rebbe, lead a Purim gathering.
+Members of the Jewish community had asked him to pray for the Soviet Jewish community.
+However, instead of doing this, the Lubavitch Rebbe told a story.
 He proclaimed, “After the czar fell in Russia, it was announced that the government would be holding elections.
 The Rebbe Rashab, fifth to Chabad dynasty, sent word to the Chasidim that they were to participate in the voting process.
 There was one particular Chasid who was completely removed from the affairs of the world; to him the political arena was foreign territory.
 Nonetheless, having received an explicit instruction from the Rebbe, he set out to fulfill his command.
-With a sense of awe and reverence he immersed himself in a mikvah, donned his gartel (belt for prayer) and set out for the polling booth.
+With a sense of awe and reverence he immersed himself in a mikvah (ritual bath), donned his gartel (belt for prayer) and set out for the polling booth.
 Of course, when he got there, he had no idea what he was expected to do, but some of the more worldly Chasidim helped him cast his vote.
 Adjusting his gartel, the Chasid did what everyone else was doing.
 When the votes were cast, everyone cried out ‘Hurrah!’
 Taking his cue from those around him he likewise cried out, ‘Hurrah!
 Hurrah!
 Hurrah!’”

 By Rachel Avraham